iuriqc/gb_challenges/second-case/composer-solution/README.md

     ```
     terraform show
     ```
-6. This steps will create a Composer Environment, a serverless Airflow at GCP.
+6. These steps will create an instance of Composer, a serverless Airflow at GCP.

 7. After, just upload the DAG folder (contain the DAG script and your dependencies) and run it.
    > :heavy_exclamation_mark: GCP will automatic create a bucket in GCS for Airflow and you need to put the script files there.